timmy224/NBA_Analysis/readme.md

 | Import into SQL db            |           |

 ## Introduction
-Basketball is an exciting sport supported by many years of data on its players and teams through the last 20+ years.
-Throughout history, team managements and statisticians have created various metrics to evaluate player impact on the court.
+Basketball is an exciting sport with many years of recorded data on its players and teams throughout the last 20+ years.
+In its history, team managements and statisticians have created various metrics to evaluate player impact on the court.
 One of these metrics, the Player Efficiency Rating, was developed by John Hollinger to help describe a player's accomplishments and failures on the court for a given season.
 The Player Efficiency Rating is a single value derived from a variety of offensive and defensive player statistics relative to his peers.
-For any given season an average player would have a PER value of 15, while a rating of close to 30 represents a player who is exceptional compared to his peers.
+For any given season, an average player will have a PER value of 15, while a rating of close to 30 represents a player who is exceptional compared to his peers.

 Currently, 30 NBA teams across two conferences play 82 games during the regular season hoping to qualify for one of 16 spots in the NBA playoffs.
-To earn a spot for the post-season, teams must have a win ratio above 0.5 and be in the top 8 for their respective conferences.
+To earn a spot for the post-season, teams must have a win ratio above 0.5 and be in the top 8 of their respective conferences.
 Although PER is a good metric to quantify an individual player's ability on the court, it doesn't capture an entire team's ability.
-This project aims to investigate whether PER ratings of players correlate with their team's win ratio and therefore a predictive of a playoff spot.
+This project aims to determine whether PER ratings of players correlate with their team's win ratio and if it can be predictive of a playoff spot.

 ## Questions